-- Black pepper
+- Black pepper to taste

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Apricot Chicken on Simply Recipes.
 Thank you!Print